We may earn money or products from the companies mentioned in this post.

 For a great illustration of this, be sure to watch this informative video:

-When the sapwood makes its way into the heartwood, it no longer transports those essential needs to the tree.
-This includes sap, water, minerals and nutrients.
-When this process ceases, the organic materials fill up inside the cell walls.
-This creates a chemical reaction which causes the heartwood to darken in appearance.
-This also allows the wood to become stronger and harder than the sapwood.
+Sapwood has a paler color due to a higher water content.
+When it penetrates heartwood, it stops transporting the essential needs to the tree.
+This includes but is not limited to sap, minerals, waters and nutrients.
+When this transportation stops, the organic materials fill up in the cell walls.
+This results in a chemical reaction which causes the heartwood to darken and makes it stronger and harder.

 High moisture is essential to the health of a living tree.
 That doesn’t mean that it’s ideal for woodworking.
 Most woodworkers agree that wood with high moisture levels is difficult to manipulate.
 That’s because it isn’t stable and it shrinks.